Walter Ray Williams Jr.: PBA50 Tour

 After turning 50, Williams announced that he would participate in the 2010 PBA Senior Tour (renamed the PBA50 Tour in 2013), but in limited events due to Team USA and other obligations.

-Williams made his PBA Senior Tour debut on May 3, 2010, at the Miller High Life Senior Classic in Mooresville, NC.
-To the surprise of no one, he won the tournament three days later.
+Williams made his PBA Senior Tour debut on May 3, 2010, at the Miller High Life Classic in Mooresville, NC.
+He won the tournament three days later.
 On June 18, 2010, Williams had a chance to become just the second bowler to win the USBC Masters and USBC Senior Masters in a career (joining Dave Soutar), and the first to win both in the same year.
 Williams made the three-game final, but he was denied the title when he fell, 705-628, to fellow PBA Hall of Famer Wayne Webb.
-Williams did bowl enough on the Senior Tour to earn 2010 PBA Senior Rookie of the Year honors.
+Williams did bowl enough on the Senior Tour to earn 2010 PBA Senior Rookie of the Year honour.

-In the 2011 PBA Senior season, Williams again had a chance to match Soutar as the only bowlers to win both the USBC Masters and Senior USBC Masters.
-But he again came in second, this time falling to Dale Traber in the finals, 707-695.
+In the 2011 PBA Senior season, Williams again had a chance to match Soutar as the only bowler to win both the USBC Masters and Senior USBC Masters.
+He came in second, falling to Dale Traber in the finals, 707–695.

 Williams won two Senior titles in 2012 and earned his first Senior PBA Player of the Year award.

 Williams won three PBA50 titles in 2013 and earned his second PBA50 Player of the Year award.

-Williams won the 2014 USBC Senior Masters to become only the second bowler to win both the USBC Masters and USBC Senior Masters (following Dave Soutar).
+In 2014, Williams won the USBC Senior Masters, making him the second bowler, after Dave Soutar, to have won both the USBC Masters and USBC Senior Masters.
+(Tom Hess joined this exclusive group in 2021.)
 On June 11, 2017, Williams won his second USBC Senior Masters, becoming the only player in history to win the USBC Masters and USBC Senior Masters twice each.

 At age 59, Williams opened the 2019 PBA50 season with three consecutive victories, including the PBA50 National Championship, giving him three majors among his 14 PBA50 Tour titles.
 The wins tied him with John Handegard for the most PBA50 Tour titles of all-time.
 With a third place finish in the second-to-last event of the 2019 PBA50 Tour season, Williams clinched his third career PBA50 Player of the Year award.

 After the 2020 PBA50 season was cancelled due to the COVID-19 pandemic, Williams won the opening event of the 2021 PBA50 Tour season on April 13.
-With a 708–655 victory over Michael Haugen Jr. in the three-game final at the PBA50 Lightning Strikes Open, Williams held the most PBA50 Tour titles of all time, with 15.
+The 708–655 victory over Michael Haugen Jr. in the three-game final at the PBA50 Lightning Strikes Open gave Williams the most PBA50 Tour titles of all time, with 15.
 Williams extended the record to 16 by winning the 2022 PBA50 Odessa Open on June 26.

-Popularity and longevity
+Achievements

+Williams is known for several PBA achievements: